munificent/craftinginterpreters/book/chunks-of-bytecode.md

 The compiled chunk needs to not only contain the values 1 and 2, but know *when* to produce them so that they are printed in the right order.
-Thus, we need an instruction that produces a particular constant:
+Thus, we need an instruction that produces a particular constant.

 ^code op-constant (1 before, 1 after)